licensio/PyDP/docs/introduction.rst

     Image Credits: Secure and Private AI (Udacity)

-Despite the fact that the dataset was anonymized (no username or movie name was released) yet two Researchers at University of Texas released a `paper <https://www.cs.utexas.edu/~shmat/shmat_oak08netflix.pdf>`_ where they showed how they have de-anonymized a maximum chunk of the dataset.
+Unfortunately, two researchers at the University of Texas were able to successfully re-identify some users.
+They released a `paper <https://www.cs.utexas.edu/~shmat/shmat_oak08netflix.pdf>`_ , detailing their methodology and the results.
+In this paper, they explain how they were able to combine information from IMDB with the Netflix Prize data.
+Ten years down the line they have published yet another `research paper <https://www.cs.princeton.edu/~arvindn/publications/de-anonymization-retrospective.pdf>`_  where they have reviewed de-anonymization of datasets in the present world.
+There are other instances too where such attacks have been made which led to the leakage of private information.

 .. figure:: https://user-images.githubusercontent.com/19529592/91381399-ef64c400-e844-11ea-8535-0180f37962de.png
     :alt: research
     :align: center
     :figclass: align-center

-They scraped the IMDB Website and by statistical analysis on these two datasets, they were able to identify the movie names and also the individual names.
-Ten years down the line they have published yet another `research paper <https://www.cs.princeton.edu/~arvindn/publications/de-anonymization-retrospective.pdf>`_  where they have reviewed de-anonymization of datasets in the present world.
-There are other instances too where such attacks have been made which led to the leakage of private information.

-Now, that we have learnt how important is “Differential Privacy”, let see how is the Differential Privacy actually implemented.
+Now that we understand why traditional anonymization techniques need improvement and why Differential Privacy is so important, let's learn more about how Differential Privacy is actually implemented.

 How is Differential Privacy implemented ?